 A high-quality online course gets you your TESOL certification before you decide to travel and teach abroad.

-In these times when all TEFL certificates are in doubt because there are so many cowboy TEFL certificates, the name Trinity College CertTESOL is a guaranteed authentic TEFL certificate.
+When all TEFL certificates are in doubt because there are so many cowboy TEFL certificates, Trinity College CertTESOL is a guaranteed authentic TEFL certificate.
 Authenticity is the most important thing to all language school hiring managers.

 Low-quality online courses (self-study TEFL quiz courses) are not attractive to language school hiring managers.